awsdocs/aws-systems-manager-user-guide/doc_source/session-manager-working-with-sessions-start.md

 ------

- *instance\-id* represents he ID of an instance configured for use with AWS Systems Manager and its Session Manager capability, such as `i-02573cafcfEXAMPLE`\.
+ *instance\-id* represents the ID of an instance configured for use with AWS Systems Manager and its Session Manager capability, such as `i-02573cafcfEXAMPLE`\.

 *portNumber* represents the remote port on the instance where traffic should be redirected to, such as `3389` for connecting to a Windows instance using the Remote Desktop Protocol \(RDP\)\.
 If this parameter isn't specified, Session Manager assumes `80` as the default remote port\.